synapticloop/panl/README.md

    restart.

-1. **CACHE-ABLE** - Unless the underlying Solr search document index changes, each Solr request is able to be cached.
+1. **CACHE-ABLE** - Unless the underlying Solr search document index changes, each Solr request can be cached.

 1. **100% TEXT CONFIGURATION** - All configuration for Panl is based on text files (Java `.properties`) files so they can be stored in a source code